 Graduate Record Exam (GRE)

-The GRE is required and MUST be taken within the last five years.
+The GRE is required and must be taken within the last five years.
+Gardner-Webb University Physician Assistant Studies CASPA GRE code is 3648.
 The score will be weighted but no minimal score is being required.

 Letters of Recommendation

-Each applicant will be required to provide three letters of recommendation.
-One letter must come from a practicing Physician Assistant.
+Each applicant will be required to provide three professional or academic letters of recommendation.
+Preference is given to applicants who have at least one reference from a healthcare professional.
 The references provide an external perspective of an applicant’s ability to succeed.